 Areas of Expertise

-Clinical Professor Mindy Goldstein is director of the Turner Environmental Law Clinic.
+Clinical Professor Mindy Goldstein is director of the Turner Environmental Law Clinic and director of the Environmental and Natural Resources Law Program at Emory Law School.
 She has represented clients in complex environmental litigation before judicial and administrative tribunals; in legislative and policy matters at the local, state, and federal levels; and in land use and real estate transactions.
-Her work focuses on matters related to sustainable energy and climate change, land use and conservation, sustainable agriculture, protection of water resources, access to information, and protection of endangered species.
+Her work focuses on matters related to sustainable energy and climate change, land use and conservation, sustainable agriculture, protection of water resources, and access to information.
 She has successfully litigated cases before the D.C.
 Circuit Court of Appeals and various district courts, and she has testified before several federal agencies.

 Her representations have been covered extensively by the media, including National Public Radio, The Economist, and The New York Times.

 Professor Goldstein graduated with honors from the University of North Carolina, earning a BS in biology with a minor in chemistry.
 She received her JD from the University of Maryland, where she graduated magna cum laude with a concentration in environmental law.
 After law school, Professor Goldstein was an associate in the law firm of Kilpatrick Stockton (now Kilpatrick Townsend & Stockton), where she represented clients in commercial real estate and land use transactions.
 Her work often concerned environmental liability arising from the purchase and development of land.